Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Summary and mean field modelling

-for a given free monopole to be pinned (at zero temperature) due to blocking, as shown in App.~\ref{app: blocked directions}.
+for a given free monopole to be pinned (at zero temperature) due to blocking, as shown in Appendix~\ref{app: blocked directions}.
 In addition, even when the monopole is not pinned, the available phase space for motion is reduced by blocking.
 Notice that~\eqref{eqn:blocking-fraction} underestimates the effect of pinning, because at the lattice scale the direction of the Coulomb interaction is correlated with the bond directions, which violates the assumption of uniformity over the unit sphere.
-Hence, we conclude that a finite fraction of monopoles, lower-bounded by~\eqref{eqn:blocking-fraction}, are instantaneously pinned in the spinful description due to blocked directions.
+Hence, we conclude that a finite fraction of monopoles, lower-bounded by~\eqref{eqn:blocking-fraction}, are instantaneously~\footnote{Since the spatial distribution of monopoles changes with each Monte Carlo step, the effect of pinning is transient---those monopoles which are pinned at one time may later become unpinned depending on the distribution of free monopoles.
+Estimating the relevant timescale is generally difficult, but one may expect that changing the angle of the local force acting on a given monopole requires a rearrangement of the spatial distribution of free monopoles on the order of their typical separation, which takes a characteristic time $\sim \rho^{-1/3}$.} pinned in the spinful description due to the interplay of interactions and blocked directions.
 It is then reasonable to expect that the free monopole density decays more slowly in the presence of such pinned charges.
-While this is an interesting aspect of stochastic processes in spin ice that warrants further investigation (maybe by including some effective disorder in the relevant charge population dynamics equations), it is beyond the scope of the present paper.
+While this is an interesting aspect of stochastic processes in spin ice that warrants further investigation (maybe by including some effective disorder in the relevant equations governing the dynamics of the charges), it is beyond the scope of the present paper.
 We shall nonetheless see below that this effect plays a key quantitative role in the difference between long-range CSI and CM results.

+The scaling fits to the Monte Carlo data $\eta_p(L) - \eta_p(\infty) \sim L^{-\nu}$ give the values summarised in Tab.~\ref{tab:finite-size-scaling}.
+In the following, we show how one can understand this behaviour qualitatively and sometimes even quantitatively using mean field population dynamics of reaction diffusion processes.

-In order to gain insight on the origin of the different behaviours observed in the various models, and to obtain estimates of the finite size scaling exponents to compare with our numerical results, we turn to mean field population dynamics of reaction diffusion processes.
+This allows us to model the time evolution of the monopole/charge densities and to obtain estimates of the finite size scaling exponents to compare with our numerical results.